Your new HP Elitebook

 Everyone - Customize your taskbar

-To add an icon to your taskbar, go to the Start Menu or All Apps to find the program your want to Pin to your Taskbar.
+To add an icon to your taskbar, go to the Start Menu or All Apps to find the program you want to Pin to your Taskbar.
 Do a right-click on the icon and select More > Pin to taskbar.

 Everyone - Adding software

-The following items cover what software is pre-loaded on your laptop and how to find additional software you may wish to use as a part of the E-Warrior Digital Life and Learning Program.
+The following items cover what software is pre-loaded on your laptop and how to find the additional software you may wish to use as a part of the E-Warrior Digital Life and Learning Program.

 Everyone - File Storage

-The HP Elitebook 840 G3 has a 256 GB hard drive.
+The HP Elitebook Dragonfly has a 256 GB hard drive.
 Since hard drives crash and can get viruses, it is best practice to only store data on the hard drive that you can do without if your system crashed.
 The use of network and cloud storage is recommended because it is backed up nightly.

-- OneDrive for Business is cloud based storage for employees and students.
+- OneDrive for Business is cloud-based storage for employees and students.

 - Local network storage refers to space, on networked servers located on the Winona campus and administered by WSU staff, reserved for employees to use to store their files.